 Team members at WRHN are invited to join our Indigenous Employee Circle!
 This group meets to support each other and to help Indigenous people flourish at WRHN.
 They also advise the Hospital on matters of Truth and Reconciliation, Health Equity, and how we can best support Indigenous patients.
 Team members can speak to their manager or contact IndigenousEmployeeCircle@grhosp.on.ca for more information.

-Engaging with Indigenous community is an important part of this work at every stage in the project.
-In addition to consulting Indigenous community in early project planning, members of Six Nations of the Grand River First Nation and Mississaugas of the Credit First Nation have been technical advisors to the new hospital site selection process.
-As planning for the design of the new hospital gets underway, there will be many opportunities to engage with this work.
+Engaging with the Indigenous community is an important part of this work at every stage of the overall plan.
+In addition to consulting Indigenous community in early project planning, members of Six Nations of the Grand River First Nation and Mississaugas of the Credit First Nation were technical advisors as part of the new hospital site selection process.